Éric Perrin: Playing career

 In October 2010 he signed a two-year deal to return with JYP of the SM-liiga.

 On February 23, 2015, Perrin announced that JYP and he had come to a mutual agreement in which Perrin would leave JYP at the end of the 2014-15 Liiga season.
 On April 21, 2015, HC TPS announced they had signed Perrin as a free agent to a multi-year contract.

 Prior to the 2018–19 season, Perrin continued his longevity in returning to former club, JYP Jyväskylä, on a one-year contract on June 11, 2018.
 On March 19 JYP lost on the first round of Liiga playoffs and Perrin retired.

-Post retirement, he is Director of Hockey Operations for the youth travel hockey club DME Swamp Rabbits out of the Daytona Ice Arena in Daytona Beach, FL.
+After retiring as a player, he became Director of Hockey Operations for the youth travel hockey club DME Swamp Rabbits out of the Daytona Ice Arena in Daytona Beach, FL.